leonlatsch/HT611-01_ESP32/README.md

 - The doorbell sensor uses an [optocouppler](https://en.wikipedia.org/wiki/Opto-isolator) to get a notice of the AC signal from the intercom
 - The rest is standard stuff for a esp32.
 The boot and en button, voltage regulation, etc. is pretty similar to a ESP32 dev board

 Everything connected to the intercom is a separate circut, meaning no direct connection from the ESP32 to the intercom itself.

+# Hardware requirements

+If you want to install this in another intercom, make sure to meet these requirements:

+- door opener circut co connect to
+- Ring circut to connect to
+- MAX 2A on the Ring circut (requirement by trace width)
+- MAX voltage for opening and bell muting is 250V since I used overdimensionized relays.
+May change in a later revision.
+- The circut for reading the bell signal is made to read a 12V AC signal.
+May work with DC, havn't tested